 401, 402.
-Literature of the Twentieth Century, with emphasis upon current trends and types.
+LITERATURE OF THE TWENTIETH CENTURY.-Emphasis upon current trends and types.
 The purpose of the course is to help the student form those ideals and standards which will guide him in choosing intelligently among the many books and magazines that are today bidding for his attention.
 Prerequisites, English 201, 202, 323, 324.